pigatron-industries/pigatron-industries.github.io/_posts/2022-02-27-Three-Body-Simulation.md

 }
 ```

-Note the use of a Vector class with overriden operators means the calculation using vectors looks a lot easier to read han if e ere dealing direclty with x and y coordinates.
+Note the use of a Vector class with overriden operators means the calculation using vectors looks a lot easier to read than if we were dealing directly with x and y coordinates.

 To put it all together, the main process function calls this for each body